amchoukir/VVV/README.md

 # Varying Vagrant Vagrants

+## Salstack provisionner

+* This is an attempt to modularise the provisionning of VVV using SaltStack http://saltstack.com/
+* This is work in progress and not ready to be used

 Varying Vagrant Vagrants is an open source [Vagrant](https://www.vagrantup.com) configuration focused on [WordPress](https://wordpress.org) development.
 VVV is [MIT Licensed](https://github.com/varying-vagrant-vagrants/vvv/blob/master/LICENSE).

 VVV is a [10up](http://10up.com) creation and [transitioned](http://10up.com/blog/varying-vagrant-vagrants-future/) to a community organization in 2014.